 The meeting will feature the launch of five new publications to support transboundary water cooperation:

-- The Checklist on the development of agreements or other arrangements for transboundary water cooperation;
+- Practical Guide for the development of agreements or other arrangements for transboundary water cooperation;

 - The Handbook on water allocation in a transboundary context;